dan9186/derpstock/notes-first-assembly.md

 # Wiring

 ## Effector
-* 10 pin connector or:
+* 10 pin connector at the base for effector wiring or:
 * 6 Pin connector at the base for effector wiring (bed leveling)
     * 2 pins for microswitch
     * 3 pins for Servo